speric/speric.github.com/_posts/2018-10-27-cleaning-up-old-git-branches.md

 > Deletes stale references associated with `<name>`

-In this case, we want to delete state references associated with the remote `origin`.
+In this case, we want to delete stale references associated with the remote `origin`.

 The best way to see what this command does is to compare before/after.
 Here is what `git branch -vv` looks like _before_ pruning: